IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

 **oHySEM** allows users to predefine the structure of their H-VPP, including the placement of new assets.
 It then determines the optimal operating schedules and market participation strategies for existing and planned resources.
 Key decision variables include:

-- Energy production and asset location from renewable sources (solar, wind, or CCGT)
+- Energy production from renewable sources (solar, wind, or CCGT)
 - Hydrogen production, consumption, and storage design
 - Battery energy storage sizing and operational schedules
 - Market bids for energy sales and reserve capacity